 The existence of scratch maps has long irked me.
 Or rather, the way they encourage people to talk about travel has irked me.
 Scratch maps are the embodiment of an ethos of travel that’s for show rather than discovery.
 They put the traveller, as opposed to the country, at the forefront of travel, and reduce communities, cities, countries and cultures to mere checkboxes.

-  How many times have you heard someone say they’ve “done” Berlin, or some other location, as though it is a video game to be completed and then stuck back in the cupboard?
+How many times have you heard someone say they’ve “done” Berlin, or some other location, as though it is a video game to be completed and then stuck back in the cupboard or sold on second hand?
 A country cannot be “done”.
 It is not a cake.
 It was there, in all its beauty and complexities long before you visited it and with any luck it will be there for a long time afterwards too.

 Places, urban or remote, are living, breathing, ever-changing entities which no matter how many times you visit, it is almost impossible to ever fully know.
 In that lies their beauty.
 Like Nan Shepherd said of the Cairngorms where she spent so many of her days in The Living Mountain: “Knowing another is endless.
 The thing to be known grows with the knowing”.

 Often, it’s the strangest circumstances that make for the strongest connections with a place.
 I once ruptured my spleen mountain biking in Slovenia and was forced to spend a few extra weeks there recovering.
 I fell in love with the country and have now been back on several other occasions, exploring the separate regions; their gastronomy and diverse landscapes.
 If I thought I had seen all Slovenia on those first few days in the mountains, I was very wrong.